tenox7/wrp/README.md

 A browser-in-browser "proxy" server that allows to use historical / vintage web browsers on the modern web.
 It has two modes:

 - ISMAP "graphical" mode, renders web page in to a GIF, PNG or JPG image with clickable imagemap.
-- Simple HTML mode converts web page in to Markdown, then renders it into simplified HTML for old browsers.
+- Simple HTML "text" mode converts web page in to Markdown, then renders it into simplified HTML for old browsers.

 ![Internet Explorer 1.5 doing Gmail](wrp.png)